Labia minora reconstruction

 Waxing is recommended before the intervention.
 Shaving should be avoided because of the risk of skin breach.

 Menstruation is not a problem, but tampons must not be used.

-A nymphoplasty is performed as a day-care surgery under local or general anaesthesia and takes around 45 to 60 minutes.
+A nymphoplasty is performed as day-care surgery under local or general anesthesia and takes around 45 minutes.

 After the procedure

-A sanitary napkin is left in place.
+A sanitary pad is left in place.
 The stitches are dissolvable and disappear in 3 weeks.

-The patientn have their first shower one day after the surgery, but baths should be avoided for 3 weeks.
-The only specific precaution to be taken consists in drying delicately the area after the shower or urination.
+The patient has their first shower one day after the surgery, but baths should be avoided for 3 weeks.
+The only specific precaution to be taken consists in delicately drying the area after showering or urination.

-It is strongly advised against to use antiseptics in order to disinfect the area since they would destabilize the local bacterial flora contributing to healing.
+It is strongly advised against using antiseptics to disinfect the area as they would destabilize the local bacterial flora that help healing.